 What is Family Medicine?

 Family medicine, also known as family practice, is a primary care medical specialty that deals with the health of the whole family.
 While primary care providers focus on a specific age group or gender, a family physician provides care to patients of all ages, from newborns to seniors.
 This means that you and your family can receive medical care from the same family doctor, creating a stronger patient-doctor relationship.
+If you're looking to choose family physician services for your entire household, family medicine offers long-term consistency and personalized care.

 Family medicine physicians are board-certified in family medicine and receive training in various areas, including pediatrics, obstetrics and gynecology, internal medicine, surgery, psychiatry, and geriatrics.